antarctica/bas-api-guidelines/api-guidelines.md

 ####[0.5] **APIs SHOULD be as simple as possible.**

 > Simple APIs, and code, are easier to understand than complex APIs and code.
-This increases the maintainability of the API, and through having 'less moving parts' have less chance for bugs to be introduced.
+This increases the maintainability of the API, and through having 'less moving parts' creates fewer places for bugs to hide.

-> Simple APIs are also quicker to iterate on, document and release than more complex APIs.
-For users, it is easier and quicker to integrate with or use a simple API, especially when revisiting implementations created in the past.
+> Simple APIs are quicker to iterate on, document and release than more complex APIs.
+For users, it is easier and quicker to use a simple API, especially when revisiting implementations created in the past.

-> APIs should not do more than they need to.
-If another service already provides a service we should use or recommend this, not duplicate it ourselves.
+> APIs **SHOULD NOT** do more than they need to.
+If another service already provides a service we **SHOULD** use or recommend this, we **SHOULD NOT** duplicate it ourselves.

 > For example, an API for providing the locations of BAS ships could include a current weather report from a third party.
-Since this weather information can be requested directly (rather than bundled by us) it SHOULD NOT be included in our API, instead information on this weather source should be documented.
+Since this weather information can be requested directly (rather than bundled by us) it **SHOULD NOT** be included in our API.
+Instead information on where to get this weather data from, and preferably an example, **SHOULD** be documented.

-> Doing this keeps our API as simple as possible and lets us focus on making this as useful as possible.
-We should let the third party concentrate on providing the weather information.
+> Doing this keeps our API as simple as possible and lets us focus on making what we need to provide as useful as possible.
+We should let others concentrate on solving other needs.

 > This is essentially the [UNIX philosophy](http://en.wikipedia.org/wiki/Unix_philosophy) i.e. 'do one thing and do it well', and the second GDS Design Principle.